Buying

 Why Are Procurement Goals Important?

-10 Strategic Procurement Goals for 2025 (With KPIs)
+10 Strategic Procurement Goals for 2026 (With KPIs)

-While priorities may differ across industries, these ten strategic goals provide a foundation for building a forward-thinking, high-performing procurement function.
+Procurement has evolved from a transactional function into a strategic powerhouse that drives efficiency, innovation, and cost savings.
+While priorities differ across industries, these ten goals provide a foundation for a forward-thinking, high-performing procurement function.

 1. Cost Reduction